-We also commission and fund research and conduct monitoring and evaluation aimed at understanding how Community Sponsorship works best.
-And we undertake policy development and advocacy to ensure the evolution of the scheme in a way that works for sponsored refugees and host communities.
+We commission and fund research and conduct monitoring and evaluation aimed at understanding how Community Sponsorship works best.
+We also undertake policy development and advocacy to ensure the evolution of the scheme in a way that works for sponsored refugees and host communities.

 Meet the Reset Team